lemlag/startup/notes.md

 - Use a database service - they are often free for a limited amount of storage and time, so good for small things.

 - Different database documents should be used for different data types.
 MongoDB has a thing where similar data can be in the same document without issues, but make sure it needs to be there

+## Websocket
+Websocket messages can be relayed from client to client through the server.